zencrepes/zencrepes/README.md

 * __Scrum opeation__: Identify the amount of work left in a sprint, estimate completion based on past velocity, review repartition of open issues (by repo, by label, by assignees).
 * __Consistency__: Ensure labels and milestones are consistent across multiple organizations and repositories, clean-up when necessary.

+Currently ZenCrepes should be seen as a proof-of-principle, it functional enougth to actually be a useful for project management, but it does lack refinement, styling and other more advanced features.
+But ZenCrepes is also OpenSource and definitely welcome external contributions.

 ## How it works

 ZenCrepes is entirely client-side by choice.
 This means ZenCrepes barely needs very few resources to run (the server component is only needed to support GitHub OAuth flow), but also and most importantly, that whoever running ZenCrepes cannot see any user data.
 Once authenticated, all data exchanges are directly made between the user's browser and GitHub.